project-gemmi/gemmi/docs/cell.rst

     *s*\ :sub:`24`\ =\ **b**\ ⋅\ **d**,
     *s*\ :sub:`34`\ =\ **c**\ ⋅\ **d**.

-SellingVector can be initialized with UnitCell and SpaceGroup:
+SellingVector can be initialized with a UnitCell and SpaceGroup:

 .. doctest::